Automattic/themes/blankie/readme.txt

 == Copyright ==

-Blankie WordPress Theme, (C) 2020 Automattic, Inc.
+Blank Page WordPress Theme, (C) 2020 Automattic, Inc.
-Blankie is distributed under the terms of the GNU GPL.
+Blank Page is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by